l-mackenzie/Stats220-/index.md

 ![](laura's_meme.png)

 * You may notice a jarring yellow and grey combination when next to the distraught cat, recognising that they must revist SQL.
-I used this to structure my dislike towards query languages with a gross colo**u**r.
+I did this so that my dislike towards queries, was structured in language, and a gross colo**u**r.

-* Pink and green is my favourite colo**u**r combination, so naturally I had to use this for the text around my excited cat.
+* Pink and green is my favourite colo**u**r combination, so naturally I had to use this for the text beside my excited cat.

 # My R Code